microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/workflow-list-executionscope.md

 Since the [time based trigger](../resources/identitygovernance-timebasedattributetrigger) is a time window that looks back three days, the result of this API call will also return users whose execution day is slightly in the past.

+No results are retruned for workflows if the schedule is disabled.

-No results are retruned for workflwos with [on-demand execution conditions](../resources/identitygovernance-ondemandexecutiononly.md).
+No results are retruned for workflows with [on-demand execution conditions](../resources/identitygovernance-ondemandexecutiononly.md).

 ## Permissions